SDXorg/PySD-Cookbook/docs/_build/html/_sources/analyses/getting_started/Installation_and_Setup.txt

 Installing PySD
 ---------------

-With pip installed, at the command prompt you can type:
+With a python environment set up, at the command prompt you can type:

 ::